btr2/boomerang/readme.txt

 It all starts with a board.
 And with Boomerang, you can create as many as you want.
 Boards contain Boomerangs.
 These are the individual pieces of feedback your users provide.
 Whenever a user creates a 'Boomerang', it is assigned to a chosen board.
 So if you are a software company with multiple products, you are all set.
 If you run a chain of hotels, each hotel can have a board, and you can easily keep track of your feedback.

 Here's where Boomerang get's really clever.
-Each board has it's own set of options.
+Each board has its own set of options.
 Because we know that collecting feedback may not be done the same way across your whole product or service offer.
 So go ahead and customise each one accordingly.

 == ✨ Features ==